Lessons From The WELL + Making a World Where the Sun Rises the Next Morning

 “Cliff Figallo, who hired me at The WELL, said that a community is a complex network of relationships that endure over time, and I found that really profound because that’s one of the differences to me.
 What makes something a community?
 Let’s say some people get into an elevator together.
 You can get really metaphorical and crazy and say this is a family that lasts for three minutes.
 That’s kind of nonsense.
 I don’t know what kind of elevator rides you usually have, but there’s a point where you need to have time and you need to have a complex relationship, and I think part of that is that there needs to be an ability for some people to go deeper and know each other much better than others.
 It’s really important to have sort of key people who anchor the conversation with different kinds of degrees of connection to one another, because that’s what makes the community, and that’s what makes it feel like it’s a place, like a town where some of the people have very complex close relationships and others just like kind of live there and say hi when they go by in the street.” -@wellgail

-“A couple years after I joined Salon, Table Talk, which was an amazing, huge forum site and free and not paying for itself, in an ad situation.
-One day, [I was told,] ‘Hey, I think we’re going to close Table Talk on Monday,’ and I’m like, ‘No, we don’t do this.
+“Salon [had] Table Talk, which was an amazing, huge forum site and free [that was] not paying for itself.
+[A couple of years into my tenure, I was told,] ‘Hey, I think we’re going to close Table Talk on Monday,’ and I’m like, ‘No, we don’t do this.
 We don’t close a community with no notice.’
 [They said,] ‘It’ll be less traumatic for people.
 It’s kind of like pulling a bandage off.’
 No, it doesn’t work that way.” -@wellgail

 “As consumers in online communities, we need to start asking people who run the community, when you close, how do I export my data?
 When you close, how do I contact all of my contacts and tell them where I want to go and find out where we’re going to be talking about where we land off your site?
 Where do we talk elsewhere?
 I’ve gone through this.
 I think many of us have.” -@wellgail